 Overview of Educational Program

 The gastroenterology fellowship program has a long history of graduating outstanding gastroenterologists.
 Graduates of our training program are in private practice and academic programs throughout the country.
 Our program, which is accredited by the ACGME, is designed to provide opportunities for fellows to develop clinical competence in the broad field of gastroenterology, including hepatology, endoscopy, clinical nutrition, and GI oncology.
 In keeping with ACGME requirements, a minimum of 18 months of clinical experiences is required, including the equivalent of 5 months of hepatology.
-The other 18 months of training is dedicated to elective fields of clinical training and to research oriented to enhance competency.
+The other 18 months of training is dedicated to elective fields of clinical training and to research intended to enhance competency.

 Dr. Jamal Ibdah was recruited as Division Director in 2005 and is in the process of establishing clinical centers of excellence in hepatology, ERCP/EUS, innovative therapeutic endoscopy, inflammatory bowel disease, motility, and nutrition.
 Fellows will get the opportunity to tailor their electives to their interests and anticipated future careers (be they in private practice or academic).
 Certainly, our hope is that a significant number of our trainees will go on to academic careers and be leaders in the field of gastroenterology.